Maoz Inon: Activism

 On 7 October 2023, Maoz's parents, Bilha and Yakovi Inon, were killed when their house was hit by a close-range missile in the Netiv HaAsara massacre.
 Since the attack, Maoz Inon has appeared on international media outlets across the world calling for an end to the violence in the region and the need for peace between Israelis and Palestinians.
 Maoz Inon has called for the Israeli government to negotiate a ceasefire with Hamas.
 On 7 November, Inon and Yaakov Godo, another Israeli who had lost a relative in the 7 October attacks, began a vigil in a mourner's tent outside the Knesset, saying they would not leave until prime minister Benjamin Netanyahu resigned.

 In April 2024, Maoz Inon, together with Palestinian peace activist Aziz Abu Sarah, spoke at a TED event in Vancouver, Canada.
 In the talk, they reflect on their personal losses related to the Israeli-Palestinian conflict and their decision to come together to work for peace between Israelis and Palestinians.
 A month later, the pair were met and embraced by Pope Francis at the Arena for Peace event in Verona, Italy.

 In December 2024, the French and German governments jointly awarded Inon the Franco-German Prize for Human Rights and the Rule of Law for his activism.

+One year after having met Pope Francis, Inon, together with Abu Sarah, met Pope Leo in the Vatican.
+There, Pope Leo praised the pair for "generating hope" through their work; praising their approach to working for peace in Israel/Palestine from the bottom up.
+Soon after meeting Pope Leo, Inon was part of the "It's Time" summit that took place in May 2025 in Jerusalem.
+The summit was an attempt to revive the Israeli peace camp at a time when the Gaza war was dominating international headlines.

+In December 2025, Maoz Inon was the recipient of two awards in recognition of his work for peace.
+One award, the "Champion of Shared Society" award, was given by the Israeli organisation Abraham Initiatives in recognition of his work towards peaceful co-existence between Jews and Arabs in Israel, while in Italy, Inon, together with Abu Sarah, received the Puglisi Prize from the Archdiocese of Palermo.

+In 2026, Inon and Abu Sarah co-wrote a book entitled The Future is Peace.